imacrayon/alpine-ajax/docs/examples/notifications.md

 </li>
 ```

-And finally, we can make our notifications automatically dismiss themselves after 6 seconds, by adding a `setTimeout` in the `init` method:
+And finally, we can make our notifications automatically dismiss after 6 seconds, by adding a `setTimeout` in the `init` method:

 ```html
 <li key="1" x-data="{